|From the Saudi Arabian set: sapphire and diamond necklace with earrings.|

 Sapphires (like rubies are corundums and the 2nd hardest stones after diamonds (which btw are crystalline forms of pure carbon).
 Whereas, tons of diamonds exist in the world, sapphires are rare (followed by rubies, then emeralds).

 A sapphire's color is the single most important characteristic in determining its value.
-More vital than it's clarity, since unlike diamonds, there are few clean natural sapphires in nature.
-(The same is true of rubies.)
+More vital than it's clarity, since unlike diamonds, there are few clean natural sapphires (or rubies) in nature.

 While sapphires are mined all over the world, the top quality ones come from (in best to next best order): 1) Kashmir, 2) Burma, 3) Ceylon/Sri Lanka and 4) Elsewhere (like Australia, Madagascar, Thailand and the USA among other places).
 It comes as no surprise that no new sapphires are mined in the most coveted areas like Kashmir or Ceylon making those sapphires rare, expensive and thus, unaffordable for the average person.